livingdocsIO/documentation/content/reference-docs/project-config/_index.md

 ## Overview

-Each project has its own project config which defines `contentTypes`, integrations editor settings and other project specific configurations.
+Each project has its own project config which defines `contentTypes`, integrations, editor settings and other project specific configurations.

 The project config is stored in the database and has a history.
 It can be updated at runtime.